eericzzhao/cse15l-lab-reports/LabReport3.md

 *How did this work?:*

-In order to properly create a for loop that would correctly reverse the contents inside our ArrayList, we would have to first create a for loop that would only go up to half of the total length.
-When we do
+To properly create a for loop that would correctly reverse the contents inside our ArrayList, we would have to first create a for loop that would only go up to half of the total length.
+When we do reverse the values inside the ArrayList, we only need to reverse half of them as it effectively is just swapping opposing values so that it becomes reversed.
+The original code would essentially replace the values incorrectly.
+The fix provides a temporary variable that holds onto the original value while the index value gets replaced, so the replacing value is then swapped in for the temporary value.
+Consequently, this eventually outputs a reversed ArrayList of values.

 -----
 ## Part 2 :  **The command `grep`**